jotego/jtcores/cores/ngp/ver/game/README.md

 - Loading firmware+nvram+1MB flash takes 45 frames
 - There is a language/time setting menu which lasts for ~706 frames.
 Use -inputs to get the right key presses to get through it
-- The NeoGeo logo animation after the settings lasts for ~479 frames
+- The NeoGeo logo animation after the settings lasts for ~479 frames.
+It can be skipped by holding button B.
 - Overall, loading, setting menu and NeoGeo logo is about ~1215 frames.
 The logo becomes static at frame 1148
 - cart size should be loaded
+- simplify the trace to load it in a text editor
+> sed s/XWA1=0,XBC1=0,XDE1=0,XHL1=0,XWA2=0,XBC2=0,XDE2=0,XHL2=0,// debug.trace > view.trace

+To compare MAME with the core, the RTC timer values must be equal.
+If the simulation skips the setup stage (by using an NVRAM file), the timer start up values must be set with the macro `JTFRAME_SIM_RTC=n`, where n is a hex number containing hour-min-sec.
+It is enough to set the seconds.
+The number required is usally between 5 to 9, depending on how quickly you go through the menu in MAME.

 ## Firmware Hack